 You might have seen something like this magic lemon pudding called self-saucing lemon pudding, or even lemon delicious pudding (here in Australia!).

 You mix together:

 then you pour over lemon juice, sugar and water and bake.
 While in the oven, the dish ‘magically’ separates into a cake layer and a lemon sauce layer.

 Add ice cream and eat.
 Hopefully you’ve fooled guests into thinking you’ve slaved away over this magic lemon pudding, when really it only took you 5 minutes to throw together.
 Massive win.

 In the past, I haven’t had much success making anything that has ‘magic’ in its name.
 A chocolate self-saucing pudding ended up with hardly any sauce and a magic apple cake tasted divine but didn’t have the 3 clearly defined magic layers it was supposed to.

-And to be totally honest, this recipe tends to divide a room.
-We have made it several times and love it, but it does receive mixed reviews.
+This recipe tends to divide a room.
+We have made it many times and love it, but it does receive mixed reviews.

-But then eat it immediately.
-We found this tasted really nice re-heated the next day but some of the sauce had sunken into the cake.
+- Then eat it immediately.
+We find it tastes lovely the next day, but some of the sauce soaks into the pudding.

 I hope you enjoy this.
 It perhaps won’t ever win any beauty contests, but we think it’s a delicious ‘got-to-have-dessert-right-now’ recipe!

 This is the kind of baking dish I use for this pudding: